-If you feel like you haven’t made the most of this year it’s not too late.
-You can still accomplish so much before the new year!
-Try these ideas so you can feel good when you reflect on 2021 at the end of the year.
+You can still accomplish so much before the new year.
+Even if there’s just a few weeks or days, try at least one of these ideas so you can feel good when you reflect on 2022 at the end of the year.

 Here in southern California it’s still summer, but fall is the perfect time to take a drive to some place new.
 Find a new walking or hiking trail.
 Go to a pumpkin patch.
 Go apple picking.
 Take an art or cooking class.
 Spend the weekend in a new city.
 Go to a festival.
 Just venture out of your comfort zone and make some new memories!